rossbd/TGE/readme.md

 * in case of emergency function **emergencyStop()** can be called to stop contribution and function **release()** to start campaign again.

-* in ICO contract option to withdraw contributions is provided in case ICO was not successful.
+* option to withdraw contributions is provided in case ICO was not successful.
 Minimum cap hasn't been reached.

 * contributors can call function **refund()** to burn the tokens and receive back their contribution.